Financial Regulation

 The National League System (“NLS”) is a system of competitions controlled by The FA where promotion and relegation links exist between Leagues within the football pyramid.
 The structure of NLS is included within the NLS Regulations.

 The Leagues Committee is appointed by The FA Council to deal with all matters appertaining to the NLS.
 The members of the Leagues Committee are shown in the current FA Handbook.
 Key responsibilities include the seasonal promotion, relegation or lateral movement of clubs between the Steps within the NLS.
-The Regulations also address the movement of clubs within the NLS other than by promotion and relegation.
-For example where a club has been wound up, liquidated, ceases to trade or is removed from its league or withdraws from football competition then the Regulations set out the requirements for the entry into the NLS of a new club.
-Recent applications of the Regulations include Chester FC, AFC Telford United and others.
+The regulations also address the movement of clubs within the NLS other than by promotion and relegation.
+For example where a club has been wound up, liquidated, ceases to trade or is removed from its league or withdraws from football competition then the regulations set out the requirements for the entry into the NLS of a new club.

 Standardised Rules and Standard Code of Rules

-The Standardised Rules are compiled by the Sanctions and Registrations Committee of The FA for the mandatory use by leagues at Steps 1 to 6 of the National League System (“NLS”).
+The Standardised Rules are compiled by the Alliance Committee of The FA for the mandatory use by leagues at Steps 1 to 6 of the National League System (“NLS”).
 Details of the NLS can be found in the NLS Regulations.
-The FA Council appoints the members of the Sanctions and Registrations Committee and their names are included in the current FA Handbook.
-The Standardised Rules are a base set of Rules that are adopted at the annual general meetings of Leagues at Steps 1 to 6.
+The FA Council appoints the members of the Alliance Committee and their names are included in the current FA Handbook.
+The Standardised Rules are a base set of rules that are adopted at the annual general meetings of Leagues at Steps 1 to 6.
 The aim of the Standardised Rules is to achieve a measure of consistency within the different leagues at each Step of the game.
 A league may add to the Standardised Rules but such additions require the prior agreement of The FA.

-The Standardised Rules are distinguished from the Standard Code of Rules that has been compiled for the use of all competitions outside of the NLS and at Step 7 and below.
+The Standardised Rules are distinguished from the Standard Code of Rules that has been compiled for the use of all competitions outside of the NLS.

-The FA Licensing Manual for UEFA Club Competitions
+The FA Licensing Manuals for UEFA Club Competitions

-UEFA operate a licensing scheme for clubs to play in their competitions.
-UEFA invite each member national association to prepare a National Club Licensing Manual based on UEFA’s licensing requirements.
+UEFA has operated a licensing scheme for clubs to play in its competitions since 2004 through the UEFA Club Licensing and Financial Sustainability Regulations.
+From the 2020/21 season UEFA introduced UEFA Club Licensing Regulations for the UEFA Women's Champions League.
+Each season UEFA invite its member national associations to prepare a National Club Licensing Manual based on UEFA’s licensing requirements.
 The FA Board is the licensor in England.
-Under its terms of reference the Professional Game Board of The FA considers all UEFA licensing matters on behalf of The FA Board.
-The FA works closely with the Premier League in the implementation of UEFA’s licensing requirements.
+Under their terms of reference the Professional Game Board and The FA Women’s Super League and The FA Women’s Championship Board of The FA considers UEFA club licensing matters on behalf of The FA Board for the men’s and women’s game respectively.

-Part II of UEFA’s Club Licensing & Financial Fair Play Regulations set out the requirements that a club that plays in a top division of each country must meet to be granted a licence to play in UEFA’s club competitions for the following season.
-As Licensor in England, The FA applies these requirements to Premier League clubs working closely with the Premier League.
+Part II of UEFA Club Licensing and Financial Sustainability Regulations and UEFA Club Licensing Regulations for the UEFA Women's Champions League set out the requirements that a club that plays in a top division of each country must meet to be granted a licence to play in UEFA’s club competitions for the following season.
+As Licensor in England, The FA applies these requirements to Premier League and WSL clubs working closely with the Leagues.

 UEFA require each licensor to ensure that all applicable licensing criteria defined in their Regulations are integrated into a set of regulations or manual to be applied to clubs applying for a licence to play in UEFA’s competitions within each country.
 The licence applies to UEFA’s competitions only and not to domestic competitions.
 UEFA review and approve each licensor’s set of regulations for consistency with the licensing requirements set out in their Regulations.

-The FA Licensing Manual for UEFA Club Competitions is prepared each year to satisfy the requirements of the club licensing requirements of UEFA’s Regulations.
-The requirements included in The FA’s Manual are applied to Premier League clubs that apply for a licence to play in UEFA’s competitions for the following season.
+The FA Licensing Manuals for UEFA Club Competitions are prepared each year to satisfy the requirements of the club licensing requirements of UEFA’s Regulations.
+The requirements included in the relevant FA Manual is applied to Premier League or WSL clubs that apply for a licence to play in UEFA’s competitions for the following season.

-In the event that a club that does not play in a top division, such as a Football League club, may qualify for the Europa League through the domestic cup competitions then that club may make an extraordinary application to UEFA under Article 15 of UEFA’s Regulations for special permission to play in the Europa League.
+In the event that a club that does not play in a top division, such as an EFL club, may qualify for the Europa League or Europa Conference League through the domestic cup competitions then that club may make an extraordinary application to UEFA under Article 17 of UEFA’s Regulations for special permission to play in the Europa League or Europa Conference League.
 UEFA issue a separate set of requirements to be met by a club that is not in a top division.
-It is then UEFA’s decision as to whether or not that club meets those requirements and is granted the special permission to play in the Europa League for the following season.
+It is then UEFA’s decision as to whether or not that club meets those requirements and is granted the special permission to play in the Europa League or Europa Conference League for the following season.

 FA Membership